lucarin91/WS-seminar/slides.md

 # HTTP Web Session
-with HTTP/1.1 and CGI there is the possibility to implement a statefull server
+With HTTP/1.1 and CGI programming language and framework start to implement Web Session Manager.

-the we server can manage the session and retrieve it by a sessionID.
+They maintain session with the users and identified them with a **sessionID**.

+note:
 https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#HTTP_session
 https://en.wikipedia.org/wiki/Common_Gateway_Interface

-note:
 is important that the sessionID is:
-- higlly random, to avoid prediction
+- highly random, to avoid prediction
 - sufficient long, to avoid brute force attack (>= 50 character)

-## How thous work
+## How it work
 ![session-flow](img/session_flow.jpg)

 note:
-it use cookies to store sessionID on the client, than at each connection retrieve it from an hashtable inside the webserver.
+it use cookies to store sessionID on the client, than at each connection retrieve it from an hash-table inside the web server.

 http://machinesaredigging.com/2013/10/29/how-does-a-web-session-work/